puppetlabs/bolt/README.md

 `insecure`: If true, host key validation will be skipped when connecting over SSH. (default: false)

+`disable-ssh-agent`: If true, ssh-agent will be skipped when connecting over SSH. (default: false)

 `private-key`: The path to the private key file to use for SSH authentication.

 `connect-timeout`: Maximum amount of time to allow for an SSH connection to be established, in seconds.